bitovi/academy/src/advanced-typescript/05-conditional-types/conditional-types.md

   : any;
 ```

-Conditional type's refinement makes it a powerful utility.
+Conditional type’s refinement makes it a powerful utility.
 We’ve seen how conditional types can be used to simplify function signatures and create robust types for complex functions.
 Conditional types and `infer` will play a big role in our last section: template literal types.

 ## Exercises